cherrypy/cherrypy/sphinx/source/progguide/REST.rst

     REST is defined by four interface constraints: identification of resources; manipulation of resources through representations; self-descriptive messages; and, hypermedia as the engine of application state

-As the REST style uses HTTP methods for invokation, the most direct way to implement REST using CherryPy is to utilize the :class:`MethodDispatcher`.
+Since HTTP defines a number of invocation methods, the most direct way to implement REST using CherryPy is to utilize the :class:`MethodDispatcher`.
 To enable the method dispatcher, add the following to your config file::